taichi-dev/taichi_elements/README.md

 The solver is being developed using Taichi, therefore it is cross-platform and supports multithreaded CPUs and massively parallel GPUs.

-The short-term plan is
+The plan is
- - To build a reusable multimaterial (water/elastic/snow/sand/mud) simulator
+ - To build a reusable MLS-MPM multimaterial (water/elastic/snow/sand/mud) simulator
  - To integrate the simulator into Blender

-## Run (without Blender)
+# Using `taichi_elements` in Python
  - Install [taichi](https://github.com/taichi-dev/taichi) with `pip`: `python3 -m pip install taichi`
  - Go to `demo` folder
  - `python3 demo_2d.py` and you will see